Cyberblue1n/My-Projects/PowerBI/Job Analytics Dashboard/readme.md

 </ul>
 Sort the chart in descending order based on the number of job postings.

 <h1>Task 2 - Company Size Analysis </h1>
+<p>Company Size vs Company Name: Create a Clustered Column Chart to display the average Company Size for each Company Name.
+Apply the following filters: Company Size less than 50,000, Job Title = "Mechanical Engineer", Experience greater than 5 years, Salary greater than $50,000, Work Type = Full-Time or Part-Time, Preference = Male, Country does not start with the letter "I", Job Portal = Idealist, and Company Name contains at least two vowels.
+Sort the companies by Average Company Size and display only the Top 15 companies.
+This visualization helps compare the average size of selected companies that meet the specified criteria.</p>

 use a Clustered Column Chart.